-When writing a business plan, asking questions like Is this really such a good idea? and Who am I kidding, anyway? doesn’t mean you lack confidence.
-What it does mean is that the time has come to step back and make sure that the road you’re on is leading you where you want to go.
-In short, you need a reality check.
+When you are going through the process of business planning, asking questions like Is this really such a good idea? and Who am I kidding, anyway? doesn’t mean you lack confidence.
+What asking these types of questions does mean is that you’ve come to the time to step back and make sure that the road you’re on is leading you where you want to go.
+You need a reality check.

 In many ways, writing a business plan is a series of reality checks.
 By making you carefully think through every aspect of your business — from the product or service you offer to the competitors you face and the customers you serve — the business-planning process brings you face to face with the realities of doing business.